sergeyklay/gstore/docs/installation.rst

 .. code-block:: bash

-   $ python -m pip install -e git://github.com/sergeyklay/gstore.git#egg=gstore
+   $ python -m pip install -e git+ssh://git@github.com/sergeyklay/gstore.git#egg=gstore
-   # OR
-   $ python -m pip install --upgrade https://github.com/sergeyklay/gstore.git/archive/master.tar.gz

 This command will download the latest version of Gstore from the `Python Package Index <https://pypi.org/project/gstore/>`_ and install it to your system.